LinoMeister/seminar-cggp-alpha-wrap-2/doc/supplementary.md

 # Supplementary Material

-There is some supplementary material available in the form of a zip file.
+There is some supplementary material available in the form of a [zip file](https://unibe365-my.sharepoint.com/:u:/g/personal/lino_meister_students_unibe_ch/IQA7cU6543MkRpsKNQwzsAZDASdzHEDGpX-h5mT0mq4Du4A?e=4fPFpt)

 - `slides.pdf` Slides from the presentation
 - `images`: some of the images used in this report